Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

 Machine (VM) on your computer and the VM will use the Ubuntu GNU/Linux operating system.

-__Note:__ We only officially support and test development using VirtualBox.
+***NOTE:** We only officially support and test development using VirtualBox for AMD and Intel machines and QEMU for M-Series ARM MacOS machines.*
-The instructions below are for VirtualBox.
-While alternatively using VMWare should work, we have not tested this, and do not provide these instructions.

 ---